cedricwalter/cedricwalter.github.io/_posts/_joomla/_securityimages/2008-03-22-joomla-1-5-patches-for-securityimages-5-0-0beta2.md

 You want to customize the error message? then edit the file language\\en-GB\\en-GB.com\_user.ini and change the key

-<font face="Courier New" size="2">SECURITYIMAGES REJECT USER ENTRY=Invalid Captcha word, Please enter the correct value you see in picture
+SECURITYIMAGES REJECT USER ENTRY=Invalid Captcha word, Please enter the correct value you see in picture

-<font face="Courier New" size="2">SECURITYIMAGES LABEL=Anti-spamming protection:
+SECURITYIMAGES LABEL=Anti-spamming protection:

 ## Contact section